Hidden Lake - Bridge Replacements

 On April 19, 2022, the District entered into a contract with Alliance Contractors, Inc. for the restoration and reconstruction of the bridges within Hidden Lake.
 Construction began in the summer of 2022 and is expected to be completed by the end of the year.

-As of Nov.
-22, the prefabricated replacement lake bridge is installed but is not yet open to the public.
-The river bridge is still undergoing refurbishment and is scheduled to be delivered in January of 2023.
+As of November 2022, the prefabricated replacement lake bridge is installed and open to the public.
+Refurbishment of the river bridge is complete, and installation is anticipated by the end of May 2023.

 Estimated cost of construction is approximately $800,000.
 The design and construction work is fully funded within the District’s construction and development fund.